L9 – Application to Collect Rent a Tenant Owes

 Part 3: Landlord’s Information

-If there are multiple landlords, use the Schedule of Parties form from the Landlord and Tenant Board website to add them to the application.
+If there are multiple landlords use the Schedule of Parties Form available from the Landlord and Tenant board website to add them to the application.

-Please note that if you include your email address on the application, make sure you check your emails regularly as the Landlord and Tenant Board may email you important information about your application.
-As an added precaution, make sure to also check your Junk Mail folder.
+Please note that if you include your email address on the application make sure you check your emails regularly as the Landlord and Tenant Board may email you important information about your application.

 Part 3: Tenant’s Information